rd2/tbd/pages/custom.md

 - missing "balconydoorsill" inherits from "balconysill"
 - misisng "balconysill" inherits from "balcony"

-It's important to explicitly list specific edge types (in custom _psi_ factor sets), to prevent TBD from applying its default inheritance rules.
+Depending on the objective, it may be necessary to explicitly list specific edge types (in custom _psi_ factor sets), to prevent TBD from applying its default inheritance rules.

 ### [Managing multiple custom _psi_ factor sets](#managing-multiple-custom-psi-factor-sets)